BMW M5 CS 2022 review – our 2021 evo car of the year

 A lightweight BMW M5, how does that work then?
 Quite well as it happens.
 Admittedly at 1825kg the M5 CS isn’t a lightweight in the truest sense, rather it’s 70kg lighter than an M5 Competition and anything up to 150kg lighter than a few rival twin-turbocharged, V8 engined, four-wheel-drive executive hot rods like the Audi RS7 or Mercedes-AMG E63 S.

-Still, 1825kg is a chunky mass to haul around even when the most powerful BMW M engine is at your disposal.
+It's impossible to argue that 1825kg is not a chunky mass to haul around even when the most powerful BMW M engine is at your disposal.
 Yet the M5 CS not only feels a more potent car than the M5 Competition on which it is based, but a more resolved and therefore engaging supersaloon as a result.
 The shades of grey that are often hard to define in an M5 Comp are much clearer here, providing a more vibrant and colourful connection between you, the car and the road.

 The 10bhp increase is neither here nor there for an engine that already produces 616bhp, but the resulting 626bhp makes the M5 CS the most powerful M5 ever, and even with the accompanying 553lb ft unchanged from the M5 Comp, getting down a road quickly isn’t an issue – it shaves three-tenths from the M5 Comp’s 0-62mph time, reducing it to 3sec dead before it tops out at 189mph.
 But the CS can’t be defined by its numbers.
 There’s so much more to it than that.